soumak77/firebase-mock/tutorials/authentication.md

   password: 'examplePass'
 });
 users.flush();
+users.getUserByEmail('ben@example.com').then(function(user) {
-console.assert(users.getEmailUser('ben@example.com'), 'ben was created');
+  console.assert(user, 'ben was created');
+});
 ```

 ## Manually Changing Authentication State

 MockFirebase provides a special `changeAuthState` method on references to aid in unit testing code that reacts to new user data. `changeAuthState` allows us to simulate a variety of authentication scenarios such as a new user logging in or a user logging out.

 In this example, we want to redirect to an admin dashboard when a user is an administrator.
 To accomplish this, we'll use custom authentication data.